zetkin/zetkin.org/en/contribute/jobs/index.md

 Zetkin is a web based platform for organizing activism using tools that make participation easier and simplifies common tasks in activist organizations.

-Zetkin Foundation is a part of Vänsterpartiet Malmö, developing Zetkin and working to spread successful organizing methods to the Swedish and international left.
+Zetkin Foundation is a part of Vänsterpartiet Malmö, responsible for developing Zetkin and spreading successful organizing methods through the international left.

 * [Read more about Zetkin](/en/zetkin)
 * [Read more about Zetkin Foundation](/en/foundation)

-## Hacktivists needed
+## Our development team is growing
-Most of the work in Zetkin Foundation is done by volunteers, but there is also paid work.
-Right now we are looking for developers to help us with one of our on-going projects.
+Most of the people doing work in Zetkin Foundation are volunteers, but there is also a core team of part-time developers, and in 2021 and 2022 we want to grow that team.

 <figure markdown="1">
 ![Code](./kod.jpg)
 </figure>

-We really want to hear from you if you know (or are willing to learn) one of the following, and want to be part of our development team.
+We really want to hear from you if you know (or are willing to learn) some of the following, and want to be part of our development team.

+* Node and React (or similar frameworks)
 * Responsive design with CSS/SASS
-* React/Redux (or similar)
+* Cross-platform mobile development (e.g. Flutter)
 * Python for server development
-* Integrating third-party payment systems (probably Stripe)

-### Paid and volunteer work
-We hope that you are willing to contribute as a volunteer for the long term, and take on paid work during limited periods of time.
-Perfect on the side of studies or between two freelance gigs.

-All our paid staff are paid a unified fee based on salaries in Vänsterpartiet.
-It is not something that can compete with comercial salaries so it is important that ou believe in our project and want your work to contribute to the advancement of the left.

-We are primarily looking for someone who can participate on-site in Malmö, at least from time to time.
+* Docker and dev/ops

+### Let's define the role together
+You can be a junior developer fresh out of school, a capable hobbyist or an experienced senior.
+It's not important whether your primary skills are front-end or back-end development, mobile or web.

+For us the most important thing is to find someone who shares our progressive vision and is willing to learn what's necessary.
+We can define the role together based on some common principles:

+* Everyone at Zetkin Foundation have the same salary, which is higher than a typical Swedish junior salary, but lower than a senior
+* Everyone at Zetkin Foundation work part-time
+* We have a distributed team who works mostly remotely, and our working language is English (but we all also currently speak Swedish)

-Please get in touch if you want to contribute to organizing the left in Sweden and abroad.
+Please get in touch if you want to contribute to empowering progressive organizations everywhere.
 Send us an e-mail at [info@zetkin.org](mailto:info@zetkin.org).

 ## Contribute some other way?
 If the listings above are a bad fit, but you still want to contribute to Zetkin, please let us know!
-There is always room for more volunteers, regardless of what techniques you know or prefer.
+There is always room for more volunteers, regardless of what your skills and preferences are.
 If you have a brand new idea, let us know!
 Get in touch at [info@zetkin.org](mailto:info@zetkin.org).